makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

      }

-The method to implement is called ``next`` instead of ``__next__`` but most importantly it doesn't raise and exception when it has no more values to returni.
+The method to implement is called ``next`` instead of ``__next__`` but most importantly it doesn't raise and exception when it has no more values to return.
 Instead, each time it's called, it returns an object with a ``done`` property, indicating if it has returned all available values, and a ``value`` property holding the value itself: